placeholder text

 What Factors Contribute to the Luxurious Feel of types of Fuzzy Fabric?

 Soft to the touch fabrics have a magic all their own.
-Types of Fuzzy fabric are a product of the weaving and finishing processes.
+Type of Fuzzy fabrics are a product of the weaving and finishing processes.
 The texture is created by the small fibers that stand upright from the surface.
 These fibers, in addition to trapping warm air, also provide softness.

 Fuzzy fabrics are not homogenous.
 Rather, they differ in composition.
 While some are made of polyester and other synthetic fibers, others are made from natural like cotton fabric.
 Types of fuzzy fabric are luxurious because of their softness and tactile warmth coupled with their durability.
 It is like receiving a warm blanket hug.